rileytwo/darkstudio/README.md

 <hr>

-# How do I use this?
+# How do I install?

+## Wait!
+**You may want to back up the original files.**

+I recommend placing them into a folder, something like `before-daRkStudio`, `RStudio-original`, `original-rstudio-files-that-were-there-before-i-started-using-this-awesome-repo-thanksriley` etc., somewhere outside of RStudio's file directory
+(so they won't be removed when you update RStudio!).

 ### macOS
 ```sh